wvteijlingen/react-native-themed-styles/README.md

 This package relies on the `useColorScheme` hook in `react-native-appearance` to get the system theme.
 You will need to install that as well if you want to automatically switch themes based on the system setting.
+Don't forget to wrap your application in an `<AppearanceProvider>` if you use `react-native-appearance`.

+**Using Yarn**

 ```
 yarn add -D react-native-themed-styles react-native-appearance
 ```

-or
+**Using NPM**

 ```
 npm install --save-dev react-native-themed-styles react-native-appearance
 ```

-Don't forget to wrap your application in an `<AppearanceProvider>` if you use `react-native-appearance`.
+**Using copy/paste**

+If you want to keep your dependencies low and don't care about upstream updates, you can also just copy the index file into your own repository.

 ## Usage